httpwg/wg-materials/ietf94/minutes.md

 martin: do we want to work on this prob?  there is a draft, sub'd just before the deadline -- mike & I. as mike said, this'd be easier to adopt

-mike b: had earlier draft, didn't adopt it, msft pub'd as proprietary, made TLS folk sad, this draft is an improvement, so am fine with deprecating the prior approach
+mike b: had earlier draft, didn't adopt it, Microsoft pub'd as proprietary, made TLS folk sad, this draft is an improvement, so am fine with deprecating the prior approach

 martin: goog may take diff view on this,

-mikeb: they removed reneg while app data is flowing -- ... -- do still have open question on tls implr's
+mikeb: they removed reneg while app data is flowing -- ... -- do still have open question on tls implementers

 martin: we may need to tweak the tls v1.2 aspect of this from this